 When we abuse or take advantage of a benefit that is offered, we spend money that could be spent on a medical necessity for someone who truly needs help.
-This type of behavior can be devastating to a self-funded plan.
-For example:
+This type of behavior can be We have a self-insured plan devastating to a self-funded plan.
+For example: managed by your fellow

-Individuals have their

-- eve doctor prescribe sunglasses so they could abuse the benefit and get free sunglasses.
-Doctors are asked to prescribe large doses - of ibuprofen so the portion of that expense out participant can get a prescription and take one of that pool of money. pill instead of purchasing ibuprofen at the drug store and taking two or three pills. - Members get prescription pain medication when an over-the-counter drug might be all that is necessary. · Using urgent care facilities versus family - care practitioners.
+- Individuals have their eve doctor prescribe sunglasses so they could abuse the benefit and get free sunglasses. - and when one of us has a Doctors are asked to medical expense, we pay a prescribe large doses of ibuprofen so the portion of that expense out participant can get a of that pool of money. prescription and take one pill instead of purchasing ibuprofen at the drug store and taking two or three pills. - Members get prescription pain medication when an over-the-counter drug might be all that is necessary. - Using urgent care facilities versus family care practitioners.
 Although your co-pay may be the same, the price charged to our plans is often higher.